Jean Palairet

-Jean Palairet (1697–1774) was a French cartographer.
+Jean Palairet (1697–1774) was a teacher and a French cartographer.

 Life

-Jean Palairet was born in Montauban, but emigrated to England.
-He worked as an agent in London for the French States General, and taught French to the children of George II.
+Jean Palairet was born in Montauban, Languedoc, but emigrated to England.
+He worked as an agent in London for the French States General, and taught French to the children of George II: Prince William, afterwards Duke of Cumberland, and the Princesses Mary and Louisa.

+His correspondence with Count Bentinck in 1750, 1758, and 1761, in French, is among the Egerton MSS. in the British Museum, Nos.
+1727 and 1746.
+A letter from him to the Duke of Newcastle in 1757 is in Additional MS. 32871, f.
+331.

-While working as London agent for Jacob Boreel, Palairet apparently played a part in introducing the game of cricket to the Netherlands: in 1765 he sent four balls and 12 bats to the Netherlands, and attempted to find a copy of a rule-book for the game.
+While working as London agent for Jacob Boreel Jansz, Palairet apparently played a part in introducing the game of cricket to the Netherlands: in 1765 he sent four balls and 12 bats to the Netherlands, and attempted to find a copy of a rule-book for the game.

+Не had been twice married, and left two sons : Elias John and David, and three daughters.